vinayak-mehta/present/docs/contributing.rst

 Contributor's Guide
 ===================

 Thanks for taking the time to contribute!

 This doc will help you get started with contributing issues, documentation, code, and tests.
 If you have any questions, feel free to reach out to `Vinayak Mehta`_, the author and maintainer.

 .. _Vinayak Mehta: https://github.com/vinayak-mehta

 Filing Issues
 -------------

 ``present`` uses `GitHub issues`_ to keep track of all issues and pull requests.
-Before opening an issue (which asks a question or reports a bug), please use the issue search feature to look for existing issues (both open and closed) that may be similar.
+Before opening an issue with a question or a bug report, please use the issue search feature to look for existing issues (both open and closed) that may be similar.

+.. _GitHub issues: https://github.com/vinayak-mehta/present/issues

 When opening an issue:

-.. _GitHub issues: https://github.com/vinayak-mehta/present/issues

 1. List the steps you used to install ``present``.